Nothingaholic/Nothingaholic/README.md

 # Nothingaholic

-### Hi there, I'm XuanKhanh Nguyen! 👋
-- I am a full-time Masters Student studying Data Science in the School of Engineering at Tufts University.
+I am a full-time Masters Student studying Data Science in the School of Engineering at Tufts University.

 <!-- <br/> -->